Why Do Dogs Lick Their Paws? 6 Causes Explained

 #2: Skin Irritation

-Dry or itchy skin is one of the most prevalent reasons why your dog may be licking their paws excessively.
-Skin irritation often results from environmental allergies.
+Dry or itchy skin is one of the most prevalent reasons why your pup may be licking their paws excessively.
+Skin irritation and dry dog paws often result from environmental allergies.
 Certain grasses, weeds, and dust can all trigger allergic reactions in dogs, and your best friend may lick their paws vigorously to relieve the itchy sensation.
 Additional symptoms including sneezing, swollen eyes, or a runny nose are telltale signs your dog suffers from allergies.

 Keeping your dog clean could help alleviate environmental allergy-related symptoms.
 To confirm whether your pet has an environmental allergy, please consult your veterinarian.